RazTurgeman97/depth-estimation-and-evaluation-project/README.md

 docker info | grep -i runtime
 ```

-### if you get "chown: cannot access '/var/run/docker.sock': No such file or directory"
+### If you get "chown: cannot access '/var/run/docker.sock': No such file or directory"

 First, stop the Docker service: